htranin/regalade/README.md

 We present the **REGALADE catalog**, a compilation of galaxies with their distances, magnitudes, angular extents, and stellar masses, designed to support transient and multi-messenger astronomy.

-By merging data from widely used galaxy catalogs and deep surveys, REGALADE provides a more complete census of galaxies in the Local Universe, enabling accurate distance estimates and improved matching for transients and gravitational-wave events.
+By merging data from curated galaxy catalogs and deep surveys, REGALADE provides a more complete census of galaxies in the Local Universe, enabling accurate distance estimates and improved matching for transients and gravitational-wave events.

 ---